 Command Sergeant Major Brian Flom joined the Army in 1991 and has served on multiple overseas deployments, including: Germany, Korea, Kosovo, Afghanistan, and Iraq.

-Today, Brian continues to promote the benefits of physical activity among his fellow soldiers as well as within his community.
-Whether it is walking a mile or running a marathon, Brian stresses the importance of physical activity and the benefit it has on the mind in processing the stresses we deal with in life.
+Today, Flom continues to promote the benefits of physical activity among his fellow soldiers as well as within his community.
+Whether it is walking a mile or running a marathon, Flom stresses the importance of physical activity and the benefit it has on the mind in processing the stresses we deal with in life.

-Since enlisting in the Army, Brian has received his Bachelor of Science Degree from Troy University and a Master of Arts Degree in Leadership Studies from the University of Texas at El Paso.
-Brian was recently selected to serve as a Brigade Sergeant Major and looks forward to continuing to serve his country in the years to come.
+Since enlisting in the Army, Flom has received his Bachelor of Science Degree from Troy University and a Master of Arts Degree in Leadership Studies from the University of Texas at El Paso.
+Flom currently serves as a Brigade Sergeant Major at Joint Base Lewis-McChord, WA and looks forward to continuing to serve his country in the years to come.

-Brian attributes his successes in his career to his wife Monika.
+Flom attributes his successes in his career to his wife, Monika.